ipfabric/docs/docs/support/support_vpn.md

     VPN is always established and teared down by customer.
 VPN connection cannot be triggered externally!

-1. Login to IP Fabric web GUI.
+1. Click on **Support** in the top right corner of the IP Fabric GUI.
-2. At top right corner click **Support**.
-3. Select **Remote support VPN**.
+2. Select **Remote support VPN**:

     ![VPN Menu](vpn/menu.png)

-4. On newly opened page click the _Connect_ button.
+3. On the newly opened page, click the **Connect** button:

     ![VPN Connect](vpn/connect.png)

-5. VPN status should change to connected and also you should see assigned IP address.
+4. VPN status should change to connected and also you should see assigned IP address.

 ## How To Tear Down Support VPN

-1. Repeat steps 1 - 3 from **How To Establish Support VPN** part from above
+1. Repeat steps 1 and 2 from the **How To Establish Support VPN** section above.
-2. On newly opened page click the **Disconnect** button.
+2. On newly opened page click the **Disconnect** button:

     ![VPN Disconnect](vpn/disconnect.png)